gdsc-uowmalaysiakdu/gdsc-uowmalaysiakdu.github.io/README.md

   - Create posters, presentations, and other social media initiatives.
   - Maintain social media accounts
-  - Understanding and being able to utilize Figma and other design software
+  - Utilize Figma and other design software
   - Aid in organizing and running social events

 - Management team: